Are Dummy Tickets Legal? Everything You Need to Know Before You Apply

 - Time your booking wisely – Many dummy tickets expire in 24–72 hours.
 Plan your booking to cover the visa interview window, especially for frequent travelers or those booking with a fully refundable ticket option.

 - Be truthful – Do not present a dummy airline ticket as a real flight ticket or claim an actual ticket purchase if it’s only a reservation.
-Misrepresentation to immigration authorities or immigration officials could potentially lead to visa cancellation.
-Always check local laws before use.
+Misrepresentation to immigration authorities could lead to visa cancellation.

 Ready to file?
 Buy a dummy ticket instantly.